fboender/documents/src/linux_troubleshooting_guide/linux_troubleshooting_guide.md

   operating systems work and what information your tools are actually showing you.
 If you think a high load means your CPUs are busy, you need to brush up on your knowledge ;-)
+* More data means more insight.
+If all you have is the load average, it's going to be hard to pin down the problem.
+If, however, you have graphs of historic CPU, memory, swap and disk I/O usage going back three months, it's going to be a lot easier to see if problems are recurring at, for example, the same time each month.

+Top down or bottom up?

+* It's nearly always wrong to start somewhere in the middle.
+* If a problem is application specific, start from the bottom up.
+E.g. look at the log files for that application to see if there are any errors.
+* If a problem is vague or feels like it may be hard to pin down (e.g. multiple applications on different machines are suddenly slow), the best approach is a top-down approach.
+For example, look at network graphs for the entire network.

 Reproducing problems: